nidhidanayak/Drought-Prediction/README.md

 # Drought-Prediction
-Repository to use predictive modeling techniques to predict drought intensity using USA 's meteorological data
+This project develops and compares various classification models using R to predict drought intensity using USA 's meteorological data